-BURLINGTON – The North Carolina State Laboratory of Public Health in Raleigh has confirmed Alamance County’s first rabies case of 2013.
+BURLINGTON – The North Carolina State Laboratory of Public Health in Raleigh has confirmed Alamance County’s first rabies case for 2014.

 - Wash the wound with soap and running water for ten (10) minutes and seek medical attention immediately.

 - Write down the location of the animal and a description of the animal to provide to animal control.
 If the animal is someone’s pet, also get the owner’s name and address.
 Give this information to animal control or the health department.